team disquantified

 Resistance to Change

-Shifting to a disquantified model might face resistance, especially from those accustomed to traditional metrics.
-To combat this, leaders should communicate the benefits clearly and involve team members in the transition process.
+Shifting to a disquantified model may encounter resistance, especially from those accustomed to traditional metrics.
+To overcome this, leaders should clearly communicate the benefits and involve team members in the transition process.

 Measuring Success

 Without quantitative metrics, measuring success can be challenging.
-Here are some alternative approaches:
+Alternative approaches include:

-• Qualitative Assessments: Use peer reviews and self-assessments to gauge team dynamics.
+• Qualitative Assessments: Use peer reviews and self-assessments to evaluate team dynamics.

 • Employee Satisfaction Surveys: Regularly assess team morale and engagement levels.